 The name of the webinar you are interested in attending

-All of the webinars run on a rolling basis throughout the year so please just get in touch via the NHFTwebinar@nhs.net email address and we will register you on the next available group.
-You should have to wait no longer than 6 weeks to get on the webinar of your choice but usually it will happen much quicker than this.
+All of the online wellbeing courses run on a rolling basis throughout the year so please just get in touch via the NHFTwebinar@nhs.net email address and we will register you on the next available group.
+You should have to wait no longer than 6 weeks to get on the online wellbeing course of your choice but usually it will happen much quicker than this.
 Groups last between 2 and 8 sessions and take place at different times of the day.

 (Please note the waiting time for ‘An Introduction to Mindfulness’ and ‘Social anxiety-A mindfulness-based CBT approach’ may be longer).

-What if I can’t make the live webinar?
+What if I can’t make the online course?

 Don’t worry if you are unable to get in to the live session.
-Once you are registered on to a webinar you will receive a recording of the session each week that you can listen to at your convenience.
+Once you are registered on to an online wellbeing course you will receive a recording of the session each week that you can listen to at your convenience.